Kaunas Town Hall

 In this temporary exhibition, you are invited to analyse the identity signs of the city entrenched during the temporary capital period and to focus on seven phrases inherent in contemporary Kaunas (Kaunas as a Lithuanian city; Kaunas as a student city; Kaunas as an enterprising city; Kaunas as a basketball city; Kaunas as a temporary capital; Kaunas as a green city; and Kaunas as a modernist city).
 During the Year of the Temporary Capital, one can reconsider not only the past, which influenced the appearance of these phrases, but also about the present.

 The exhibition is open at Kaunas Town Hall (Rotušės sq.
-15) until 31st of December.
+15).

 Curator: dr. Inga Puidokienė